galaxyproject/galaxy-hub/src/authnz/config/index.md

 highlight: true
 ---

+_This is page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/index.md) page._

 Galaxy offers [various methods for user authentication](/src/authnz/index.md#user-authentication-and-authorization) (aka login).
 All the methods share some common concepts, which are explain on this page, and the method-specific configurations are explained at the following